-Prerequisite(s): BIOL 103, 104, and 105 or BIOL 113, 114.
-(3-0 or 3-0) BIOL 308 Vertebrate Zoology (3 sem. hrs.)
+Prerequisite(s): BIOL 103, 104, and 105 or

+BIOL 113, 114.
+(3-0 or 3-0)

+BIOL 308 Vertebrate Zoology (3 sem. hrs.)

 A comparative study of the vertebrate classes with special emphasis on the anatomy and physiology of representative forms.
 The significance of advances in the complexity of chordates is considered, as well as the impact of human activities on vertebrate population dynamics.

 NB: Not offered every year.
 See department chair.

 Prerequisite(s): BIOL 103, 104, and 105; or BIOL 113, 114.
 (3-3; 0-0) BIOL 312 Advanced Biology of Vascular Plants (3 sem. hrs.)
 An exploration of the role of plants as the basis for most ecosystems, and as valuable resources for agriculture, horticulture, forestry, biotechnology, and other areas of human concern.
 The study of vascular plants includes classification, development, physiology, ecology, and economic uses, with comparison of form, function, and significance.
 The course involves local field trips and laboratory studies.
 Recent discoveries in plant biology are highlighted through the completion of a literature review.
 NB: Students may take only one of BIOL 212 and BIOL 312 for credit.
 Not offered every year.
 See department chair.
 Prerequisite(s): BIOL 103, 104, and 105; or BIOL 113, 114.
 (0-0; 3-3) BIOL 314 Advanced Biology of Non-Vascular Plants (3 sem. hrs.)
 An exploration of non-vascular plants and the important niches they occupy, particularly in aquatic or moist environments and in relation to human health.
 The course covers algae, fungi, lichens, and bryophytes including classification, development, physiology, and ecology.
 Applied aspects include productivity of freshwater and marine systems, commercial uses, mushroom culture, plant pathology and environmental and human health.
 Firsthand experience of the organisms includes local field trips and laboratory studies.
 Recent discoveries in plant biology are highlighted through the completion of a literature review.
 NB: Students may take only one of BIOL 214 and BIOL 314 for credit.
 Not offered every year.
 See department chair.
 Prerequisite(s): BIOL 103, 104, and 105; or BIOL 113, 114.
 (0-0; 3-3) BIOL 315 Plant Physiology (3 sem. hrs.)
 An inventory of basic plant mechanisms and plant development.
 Mechanisms include assimilation, transport, and utilization of water and mineral nutrients and the utilization and distribution of photoassimilates.
 Plant development includes cell division, tissue culture, meristems, and the role of hormones in plant morphogenesis.
 Experimental approaches and biotechnology applications of plant molecular biology are stressed.
 NB: Not offered every year.
 See department chair.

 Prerequisite(s): BIOL 103, 104, and 105; or BIOL 113, 114; BIOL 223 recommended.
 (3-3; 0-0) BIOL 316 Plant Ecology (3 sem. hrs.)
-This course explores the crucial role of plant ecology in shaping major habitats - including those in the local area of British Columbia.
-Local field trips highlight the population dynamics and inter-relationships of plant communities in natural habitats, agricultural and horticultural crops, and managed forests.
-Critical assessment of planetary stewardship forms a common theme across various issues in plant ecology.
+The crucial role of plant ecology in shaping major habitats, including those in British Columbia, will be examined.
+A trip to Salt Spring Island will highlight the threatened Garry oak ecosystem and other features of interest.
+Field trips throughout the course will highlight the population dynamics and interrelationships of plant communities in natural habitats, agricultural crops and managed forests.
+Critical assessment of planetary stewardship will form a common theme across various issues in plant ecology.
 NB: Summer sessions only.
 Includes field work in the Gulf Islands.
 Not offered every year.
 See department chair.
 Cross-listed: GENV 316.